evrendev/leetcode/README.md

 ### Production

-To start the production server:
+To start the production server with the entry setting in the [webpack.config.js](webpack.config.js) file:

 ```sh
 npm run start:prod